mszakacz/colorful_sudoku_pages/privacy_policy.md

 **Privacy Policy**

-Developma Maciej Szakacz Mobile Development built the Colorful Sudoku app as a Free app.
+Developma Maciej Szakacz Mobile Development built the Colorful Sudoku app as an Ad Supported app.
 This SERVICE is provided by Developma Maciej Szakacz Mobile Development at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.